 What type of orientation program will I attend?

 All new students are required to attend the College’s new student orientation.
 However, we do differentiate between those students who are entering with 31 or fewer credits and those with 32 or more credits.
-Those with 31 or fewer credits in the fall are assigned to a Peer Mentor group along with first-year students.
-Those entering with 32 or more credits in the fall are placed together in a Peer Mentor group comprised exclusively of transfers.
-The group comprised of transfers with 32 credits or more will participate in a specially-designed orientation that blends sessions specific to the needs of transfer students as well as opportunities to meet the first-year students.
+Generally, those with 31 or fewer credits in the fall are assigned to a Peer Mentor group along with first-year students since they will likely be taking either a GRW course or ENG 101.
+Those entering with 32 or more credits in the fall (or those who are not required to take a GRW or ENG 101 because of incoming credits) are placed together in a Peer Mentor group comprised exclusively of transfers.
+The group comprised of these transfers (32 credits or more and/or not enrolled in a GRW or ENG 101) will participate in a specially-designed orientation that blends sessions specific to the needs of transfer students as well as opportunities to meet the first-year students.
 Either way, your Peer Mentor will contact you prior to your arrival so that they can assist you with any questions you have and help prepare you for the transition to Washington College.

 Even if you attended an orientation at your previous institution, you are expected to attend Washington College orientation.
 All events are designed to familiarize new students with both Washington College and the surrounding Chestertown community.
 In the past, transfer students who participated fully in orientation routinely tell us that they were glad they did because they not only met new students but met many upperclassmen, faculty, and staff members who were critical to their successful transition.